Gnome Monosoupape: Lubrication

 The lubrication system, as with all rotary engines, was a total-loss type in which castor oil was pumped into the fuel–air mix.
 Castor oil was used because it did not readily dissolve into the fuel, and because it offered lubrication qualities superior to other available oils.
 Over two gallons of castor oil were sprayed into the air during each hour of engine operation.
 This explains why most rotaries were fitted with cowls, with the lowermost quarter omitted to direct the spray of castor oil away from the pilot.
 Unburnt castor oil from the engine had a laxative effect on the pilot if ingested.
+However, Monosoupape engines used less lubricating oil, and weighed slightly less, than earlier Gnome series engines with intake valves in the piston crown.